AIware Leadership Bootcamp 2024

 • Eight research directions to bridge the gap between academic research and industry practices

-This session will provide an overview of the Open Platform for Enterprise AI (OPEA), a collaborative initiative under the Linux Foundation.
-This session will outline OPEA’s current platform, focusing on its multi-industry collaboration efforts, including partnerships with leaders in AI and enterprise technology.
-The session will cover how businesses and individuals can participate, contribute, and integrate open-source AI frameworks into their operations, while also exploring key research areas that OPEA believes are critical to the future of AI, including compliance, observability, and interoperability across enterprise AI applications.
+This session provides an overview of the Open Platform for Enterprise AI (OPEA), a collaborative initiative under the Linux Foundation.
+It outlines OPEA’s multi-industry collaborations with leaders in AI and enterprise technology, highlighting how businesses and individuals can participate, contribute, and integrate open-source AI frameworks into their operations.
+Key research areas such as compliance, observability, and interoperability across enterprise AI applications, which OPEA deems critical to the future of AI, will also be explored.

 FMware for 10X Developer Productivity - Myth or Fact